lbrn/lbrn-jekyll/events/annual-meeting/event.markdown

 If for any reason that you need to cancel your registration or if you have any questions, please contact Mrs. Terri Gilbert, [tgilbert@lsu.edu](mailto:tgilbert@lsu.edu).

 <p class="text-error">
-	Deadline for registration is Thursday, January 8, 2015.
+	Deadline for registration was Thursday, January 8, 2015.
 </p>

 *Note: after the deadline you will not be able to receive the discounted hotel group rate.*